 Thin (Registration): domain name for which the Registry Operator maintains and provides only technical information (e.g., name servers, statuses, creation date) and the Sponsoring Registrar associated with the domain name.
 Contact information for these domain names is maintained only by the sponsoring Registrar.

 Thick (Registration): domain name for which the Registry Operator stores all the registration data elements that enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy.

+Thick (Registration): domain name for which the sponsoring Registrar provides a copy of the associated contact information to the Registry Operator.
+Registry Operator maintains the technical information (e.g., name servers, statuses, creation date) and the sponsoring Registrar associated with the domain name.
+Contact information for the domain name is maintained by the sponsoring Registrar.

 Existing Domain Name: domain name created, or in pendingCreate status, before 1 May 2018.